Are “Bath & Body Works” Candles Toxic?

 Second, Fontana Candle Co. also discloses every ingredient in their non-toxic candles.
 They are beeswax, coconut oil, essential oils, and a wood wick.

-I’ve tried several of their non-toxic candles and like them a lot, too!
+I’ve tried several of their non-toxic candles and liked them a lot, too!
 Shop Fontana candles with the IREAD15 discount code for 15% off!

-Conclusion: Are “Bath And Body Works” Candles Toxic?
+Conclusion: Are “Bath & Body Works” Candles Toxic?

-I Would Not Use “Bath And Body Works” Candles Because Some Ingredients In Them, Including Paraffin Wax And Synthetic Fragrance, Are Linked To Health Concerns.
+I Would Not Use “Bath & Body Works” Candles Because Some Ingredients In Them, Including Paraffin Wax And Synthetic Fragrance, Are Linked To Health Concerns.

-In this post, we have discussed the safety of “Bath and Body Works” candles based on the list of their ingredients.
+In this post, we have discussed the safety of “Bath & Body Works” candles based on the list of their ingredients.
 Personally, I would not call them “safe” because they contain paraffin wax, synthetic fragrance, BHT, and colorants.
-In addition, they contain an ingredient that is not fully disclosed and, hence, makes it hard to judge its safety.

-If you like candles, consider the two non-toxic candle options made with beeswax, coconut oil, and essential oils.
+If you like candles, consider the two non-toxic candle options made with natural ingredients like beeswax, coconut oil, and essential oils.
 Specifically, they are Natural Sloth (Read10 for 10% off) and Fontana Candle Co.
 (IREAD15 for 15% off).

-To learn about more than 50 other candle brands, turn to our blog post Non-Toxic Candles: A Deep Dive Into The Candle Industry.
+To learn about more than 50 other candle brands, turn to my blog post Non-Toxic Candles: A Deep Dive Into The Candle Industry.

 As usual, I invite you to browse the I Read Labels For You blog for the most recent fun and educational blog posts.
-Be sure to check out our shop for non-toxic products and our unprecedented e-books.
+Be sure to check out my shop for non-toxic products and my unprecedented e-books.
 Also, book a consultation for timely help on your healthy living journey.

 Download The Free Guide!